Distinguishing compact objects in extreme-mass-ratio inspirals by gravitational waves

-\section{Data analysis and results}
+\section{Data Analysis and Results}

-As shown in Table~\ref{tab:table2}, the small compact object within the mass range $1 -1.44~\rm M_{\odot}$ could be primordial black holes, neutron stars, or white dwarfs.
-If we could get the spin or quadrupole moment information for the compact object in the EMRI, we may distinguish its constitution.
-For convenience, the mass of small compact objects is set to $1~\rm M_{\odot}$ in the following calculations.
-Then we can focus on the spin and tidal effects and analyze if we can recognize the small objects with GWs signals from EMRIs.
+As shown in Table \ref{tab:table2}, the compact object within the mass range 1--1.44 $\rm M_{\odot}$ could be a PBH, a neutron star, or a white dwarf.
+If we could obtain the spin or quadrupole moment information for the compact object in the EMRI, we may distinguish its constitution.
+The following calculations set the mass of compact objects to $1 \rm M_{\odot}$ for convenience.
+Then, we focus on the spin and tidal effects and analyze if we can recognize the small objects using GW signals from EMRIs.

-In Fig.~\ref{fig:wave}, we plot GW signals($h_{+}$) of different EMRI configurations in the time domain(left panel) and frequency domain(right panel).
-In the frequency domain, the grey curve marks the sensitivity curve of space GW detector -- LISA(Laser Interferometer Space Antenna).
-We show the influence on waveform phase by spin $\hat{s}$, tidal-induced quadrupole $\mu_{2}$, and spin-induced quadrupole $C_{\rm Q}$ of compact bodies.
-The duration of signals is one year, the mass of central black hole $M_{\mathrm{bh}} = 10^{6}~\mathrm{M_{\odot}}$, the mass of compact object $M_{\mathrm{co}} = 1.0~\mathrm{M_{\odot}}$, the Kerr parameter $a = 0.9$, the inclination angle of orbit $\iota_{0} = 0.0$, the eccentricity $e = 0.2$, the semi latus rectum $p = 5$.
+In Figure \ref{fig:wave}, we plot GW signals($h_{+}$) of different EMRI configurations in the time domain(left panel) and frequency domain(right panel).
+In the frequency domain, the grey curve represents the sensitivity curve of LISA.
+We show the influence on waveform phase by spin $\hat{s}$, tidal-induced quadrupole $\mu_{2}$, and spin-induced quadrupole $C_{\rm Q}$ of compact objects.
+The duration of signals is one year, the mass of central black hole $M_{\mathrm{bh}} = 10^{6} \mathrm{M_{\odot}}$, the mass of compact object $M_{\mathrm{co}} = 1.0 \mathrm{M_{\odot}}$, the Kerr parameter $a = 0.9$, the inclination angle of orbit $\iota_{0} = 0.0$, the eccentricity $e = 0.2$, the semi latus rectum $p = 5$.
 The black curve is the initial GW signal without the influence of $\hat{s}$, $\mu_{2}$, and $C_{\rm Q}$.
 The influence of $\hat{s}$, $\mu_{2}$, and $C_{\rm Q}$ are added successively in the red, green, and blue curves.

-In the frequency domain of Fig.~\ref{fig:wave}, the GW signals almost overlap, suggesting their SNRs are almost the same.
+In the frequency domain of Figure \ref{fig:wave}, the GW signals almost overlap, suggesting their SNRs are almost the same.
 We need to calculate the SNRs of GW signals to ensure that.
 The SNR of the signals can be defined as \cite{finn1992detection}

 where $(h \vert h)$ is the inner product of signal $h(t)$ itself.
-The inner product between signal $a(t)$ and template $b(t)$ is
+The inner product between signal $a(t)$ and template $b(t)$ is as follows: